jina-ai/jina/docs/chapters/flow/index.md

     read_only: true
 ```

-You can use enviroment variables via `$` in YAML.
+You can use enviroment variables with `$` in YAML.
 More information on the Flow YAML Schema can be found in [our documentation](https://docs.jina.ai).

 ### Load a Flow from YAML